qq7995516/Eclipse/README.md

 ## Features

 - Currently supports progress bars and info for leveling, legacies, expertise, familiars, professions, and quest progress windows.
 Also shows shift slot ability when being used.
 Blood orb can be clicked to enable/disable UI.
-- Can disable individual UI elements via config or by clicking on your abilities (1-7, each disables and enables one UI element when clicked or clicking on the shift slot disables itself until reactivated by blood orb since can't click it after it's not there) on the right side of the bar.
+- Can disable individual UI elements via config or by clicking on your abilities (1-7, each disables and enables one UI element when clicked; clicking on the shift slot disables itself until reactivated by blood orb since can't click it after it's not there to toggle back) on the right side of the bar.

 ## Configuration